pishoyg/coptic/README.md

 - We assign the following categories of labels to issues:

    - `How`
      - How can the task be achieved?
 Coding?
 Diplomacy?
 Manual labor (data collection)?
 Planning?
 Design?
 Writing Documentation?
-     - Please note the following:
+       - `architect`: Architecture and design.
+       - `diplomacy`: Diplomacy, connections, and reachout.
+       - `documentation`: Writing documentation.
+       - `labor`: Manual data collection.
+       - `freelance`: Hiring a freelancer.
      - We don't assign a coding label, because that includes most tasks.
 A task that doesn't have a nature label should be a coding task.
    - `Who`
      - Is the issue user-facing or developer-oriented?
+       - `user`: A user-oriented improvement.
+       - `dev`: A developer-oriented, not user-visible, improvement.
    - `Why`
      - What is the purpose of this issue?
+       - `data collection`: Expand the data that we own.
+       - `maintenance`: Maintain existing territories, rather than expand into new ones.
+       - `rigor`: Improve the rigor (particularly parsing, or inflection generation).
+       - `UI`: Improve the user interface.
+       - `bug`: Fix a bug.

 ## Technical Guidelines